 The CPSC also recommends that CCA-treated wood not be used where routine contact with food or animal feed can occur, such as in areas used to plant vegetables, fruits, or herbs.
 If you have a garden vegetable planter made with CCA-treated wood, put a plastic liner in it before filling it with soil to reduce exposure to CCA.

 Arsenic can also be released into the air when cutting or burning CCA-treated lumber.
 If you are cutting pressure-treated lumber, it is important to use proper safety equipment, including a mask, to limit your exposure, and to clean up any sawdust promptly.
 Do not burn pressure-treated lumber.

-The EPA does not currently recommend that CCA-treated lumber has to be removed, but if you decide to remove CCA-treated wood in a play set, deck, or other structure, contact the EPA or your state or local solid waste management offices to get instructions on how to dispose of it safely.
+The EPA does not currently recommend removal of CCA-treated lumber, but if you decide to remove CCA-treated wood in a play set, deck, or other structure, contact the EPA or your state or local solid waste management offices to get instructions on how to dispose of it safely.

 Contact an expert